gregberns/ABTesting/README.md

 # A/B Testing

 AB Testing at first appears to be a simple task.
-Group users into a bucket and masure whether they click on a red or green button.
+Group users into a bucket and measure whether they click on a red or green button.

 But once you dive into the details, it becomes much more complex.